SparseOpt/sparseopt.github.io/_pages/SCO.md

 end
 ```
 <div style="text-align:justify;">
-After defining the functions of the sparse linear regression problem, we call SCOpack to solve the problem as follows.
+After defining the functions of the sparse linear regression problem, we call $\texttt{SCOpack}$ to solve the problem as follows.
 </div>
 <p style="line-height: 1;"></p>